Rhins of Galloway

 Ferries

-Services connecting South West Scotland to Northern Ireland operate throughout the year from Stranraer and Cairnryan, which are just 5 miles, and five minutes apart by car.
+Services connecting South West Scotland to Northern Ireland operate throughout the year from Cairnryan.

 These ferries provide for day trips and short stays to Larne & Belfast.
 Perfect for a visit to Giants Causeway, or a shopping and sight-seeing day out in Belfast.